Anaid93/Pharmacy-CRUD-tkinter/README.md

 ![Captura de pantalla 2023-02-19 122026](https://user-images.githubusercontent.com/123415126/220158757-11405ac5-9084-47ac-9b56-048d545eec8d.jpg)

-2. Then to open the application you have to open the terminal, set the folder path and type the name of the .py file:
+2. Then to open the app you have to open the terminal, set the folder path and type the name of the .py file:

    `> python medicine.py`

-3. The application has a form where you can add, edit or delete products.
+3. The app has a form where you can add, edit or delete products.

 ![Captura de pantalla 2023-02-19 122409](https://user-images.githubusercontent.com/123415126/220161075-368d8550-f78d-4426-9bef-bd9962512e43.jpg)